 Another nominee from the USA, Mike Modano, also passed on his tribute to Johannson.
 Unable to attend the ceremony as he prepares to move to a new role with Minnesota, he asked former USA Hockey Executive Director Dave Ogrean to speak on his behalf.

-“We spoke just yesterday and, most appropriately, he wanted to especially acknowledge and thank Jim Johansson for everything that he did for Mike and all the American players,” Ogrean said.
+“We spoke just yesterday and, most appropriately, he wanted to especially acknowledge and thank Jim Johannson for everything that he did for Mike and all the American players,” Ogrean said.

 Modano’s career brought him Olympic silver and Stanley Cup glory but was indelibly associated with his uniquely smooth-skating style.
 Ogrean noted: “His GM at Dallas, Doug Armstrong, said that he looked like he was hovering just above the ice.
 Words like ‘great’ or ‘amazing’ just don’t do him justice.”